 What About Dried Hydrangeas?

-Many homeowners decorate with dried hydrangeas flowers.
-If you’re one of these people and wonder if it’s safe for your cat to be around these dried flowers, the answer is no. It doesn’t matter if these flowers are dried or fresh as the flowers and leaves always contain cyanogenic glycoside.
+Many homeowners decorate with dried hydrangea flowers.
+If you’re one of these people and wonder if it’s safe for your cat to be around these dried flowers, the answer is no. It doesn’t matter if these flowers are dried or fresh, as the flowers and leaves always contain cyanogenic glycosides.
+Moreover, the dried plant contains them in a concentrated form because all the moisture has been removed.

 If you insist on keeping dried hydrangeas in your home, make sure they’re kept somewhere your cat can’t access.
-For instance, a vase hung high on a wall would be safe or dried flowers placed in a hanging basket or vase.
+For instance, a vase hung high on a wall would be safe, or dried flowers can be placed in a hanging basket or vase.
 Just remember that cats are very nimble creatures that can climb and jump with ease!

 What to Do If Your Cat Has Eaten Hydrangeas

 If you suspect that your cat has made a meal or a snack out of a hydrangea, it’s best to get in touch with your veterinarian right away.
-And by all means, keep a close eye on your cat to watch for any signs of illness.
+Keep a close eye on your cat to watch for any signs of illness.

 The good news is that most cases involving cats eating hydrangeas are not fatal.
-However, the toxicity of this plant can make your cat sick.
-Your vet may tell you that your cat needs fluids, medication, or pain control.
-You may also be told to feed your cat a bland diet for a few days until he’s feeling better.
+However, the toxicity of this plant can still make your cat sick.
+Your vet may tell you that your cat needs a stomach decontamination, oral electrolytes, IV fluids, or medication.
+You may also be told to feed your cat a bland diet for a few days until they’re feeling better.

 Other Common Outdoor Plants Poisonous to Cats